 The J. M. Smucker Company gets its bread and butter from more than just making and marketing jelly.
-The company's known for manufacturing its namesake Smucker's fruit spread and for selling the Jif peanut butter brand.
-But Smucker has expanded its products portfolio to include Folgers, the #1-coffee brand in the US, as well as market leaders in espresso (Café Bustelo) and premium java (
+The company, known for manufacturing its namesake Smucker's fruit spread and for selling the Jif peanut butter brand, has expanded its product portfolio to include Folgers, the #1-coffee brand in the US, as well as market leaders in espresso (Café Bustelo) and premium java (

-The International and Foodservice segment (13% of sales) comprises Smucker's portfolio of brands that are distributed both at home and abroad through retailers (grocery stores, mass merchandisers, club stores, and drug stores), as well as through food service suppliers and operators, such as restaurants, educational and healthcare institutions, and natural foods stores
+The International and Foodservice segment (13% of sales) comprises Smucker's portfolio of brands that are distributed both at home and abroad through retailers (grocery stores, mass merchandisers, club stores, and drug stores), as well as through food service suppliers and operators, such as restaurants, educational and health care institutions, and natural foods stores.

 Sales and Marketing

-Products are sold through direct sales and brokers to a broad range of retailers.
-Wal-Mart has accounted for about 26% of the company's sales during fiscal years 2013, 2012, and 2011.
-Indeed, the company's top 10 customers generated some 63% of Smucker's revenue in fiscal 2013.
-The company's International, Foodservice, and Natural Foods business distributes Smucker's products through retailers and food service suppliers and operators both domestically and internationally.
+and subsidiaries account for more than 30% of sales.
+Indeed, the company's top 10 customers generates some 70% of Smucker's 2016 revenues.
+The company's International and Foodservice business distributes Smucker's products through retailers and food service suppliers and operators both domestically and internationally.

 Mergers and Acquisitions